jenh/kuznetsov-babi-yar-epub/translators_notes.md

 lib.ru
 Nina & Leon Dotan

+There was an entire section missing from the Dotan OCR.
+To resolve, I was able to locate a PDF of the book in Russian, then OCRed and translated the missing sections.
+Tried a bunch of apps - but best one was Govarthani Rajesh - Text Scanner (OCR)

 https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

 David Floyd, the original translator, with whom Kuznetsov immediately contacted for help when he escaped from his escort in London...was revealed as a Soviet spy!
 According to this, passed information from 1944-1947 when he worked in Moscow as a diplomat.
 He fully confessed and later went to work with the Telegraph.